ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 - Grant programme details
 - Metadata

 You can be pragmatic when making these choices.
-If you have information available, consider including it.
+If you have this recommended information available, then consider including it.

-If you don’t collect certain data or the information is not relevant to your grantmaking, these fields can be left out.
-For example not all funders have programmes, and location information may be irrelevant to grants awarded for policy or research.
+If you don’t collect certain data or the information is not relevant to your grantmaking, these fields can be left out of your 360Giving data.
+For example not all funders have programmes, and location information may not be relevant to grants awarded for policy or research.

 It is possible to start by publishing simpler information and over time, extend the range of fields you include.